 If you are inadmissible because you do not have the required diploma ánd you are older than 21 years of age at the start of the programme, you may be eligible to sit a special entrance exam, the so-called colloquium doctum.

-Upon submission of proof of proficiency in these subjects (via ec-med[at]maastrichtuniversity[dot]nl), you will obtain a colloquium doctum certificate.
-With this certificate you fulfil the admission requirements for the bachelor of Medicine.
+Upon submission of proof of proficiency in these subjects (via tbo-ba-gen[at]maastrichtuniversity[dot]nl), you will obtain a colloquium doctum certificate.
+With this certificate you can prove that you meet the prior and/or additional education requirements for the bachelor of Medicine at UM.